clown-0726/front-end-53/Business Eng/liulishuo.md

 - Since he and her mother didn't get along...(由于他和她母亲相处不好)
 - He really didn't want her mother to come, though he didn't say so.
 - Everyone had aged so much, and many were out of shape.
-- It was stange how time had changed people in such different ways.
+- It was strange how time had changed people in such different ways.
 - ==============================================================
 - To tear a person down means to hurt them by saying negative things about them.
 - constructive - destructive